 You cannot legally buy or install the older non-restrictive fixtures in the United States, so any time you update any faucet, toilet, or showerhead you are automatically saving water.
 Older toilets used as much as 7 gallons per flush.
 The new ones cannot use more than 1.6 gallons by law.

 Sink faucets can use no more than 2.2 gallons of water per minute (gpm).
-A WaterSense®-qualified faucet can use just 1.5 gpm in a bathroom, and 1.8 gpm in a kitchen.
+A WaterSense®-qualified lavatory faucet can use just 1.5 gpm in a bathroom (There are no Watersense standards for kitchen faucets.)
 Faucets installed in commercial restrooms are allowed no more than 0.5 gpm.

 Some states and localities mandate even lower flow.
 The maximum flow rate of a lavatory faucet allowed in California is 1.2 gpm and just 1.8 gpm from a showerhead after July 2018.
 Colorado requires that all bathroom faucets meet WaterSense guidelines of 1.5 gpm.
 Georgia makes it a criminal offense to install an unqualified faucet.